mahfuzulamin/encryption/README.md

     * Decode: python secrets.py keyword decode "kryptos" DGHVETPSTBMIHVTL

 ## **Vigenère Cipher**
 * The Keyword Cipher implements Vigenère Cipher algorithm and handles only uppercase alphabets and outputs uppercase message.
-It takes both uppercase and lowercase alphabets as input and coverts in uppercase before processing.
+It takes both uppercase and lowercase alphabets as input and converts in uppercase before processing.
 It doesn't encode/decode anything other than alphabet.
 Key cannot be longer than the message.
   * Example:
     * Encode: python secrets.py vigenere encode "LEMONLEMONLE" "attackatdawn"
     * Decode: python secrets.py vigenere decode lemonlemonle LXFOPVEFRNHR